US to plant more trees as climate change kills off forests

 Some timber industry supporters were critical of last year’s reforesting legislation as insufficient to turn the tide on the scale of the wildfire problem.
 They want more aggressive logging to thin stands that have become overgrown from years of suppressing fires.

+“You’ve got to be smart about where you plant,” Fargione said.
+“There are some places that the climate has already changed enough that it makes the probability of successfully reestablishing trees pretty low.”

+Living trees are a major “sink” for carbon dioxide that’s driving climate change when it enters the atmosphere, Fargione said.
+That means replacing those that die is important to keep climate change from getting even worse.

 Congress in 1980 created a reforestation trust that had previously capped funding — which came from tariffs on timber products — at $30 million annually.
-That's proven far too little as high intensity fires increase.
+That was enough money when the most significant need for reforestation came from logging, but has proven too little as the number of large, high intensity fires increases, officials said.

 Insects, disease and timber harvests also contribute to the amount of land that needs reforestation work, but the vast majority comes from fires.
 In the past five years alone more than 5 million acres were severely burned.